 Photos Courtesy of The Detroit Public Library

-Boats were made at the Marysville factory until 1947.
-Gar Wood passed away in 1971 having changed the marine, automotive, and racing industries forever.
+Boats were made at the Marysville factory until 1947 and are still very sought after today.
+Gar Wood's impact on the marine, automobile, and racing industries is still apparent today.